chelseasams/xlfisk/schedule.md

 #### Goals

+1. Introductions and team assignments
-1. Markup basic internal page navigation (list) and sections (headings, paragraphs, lists, and links)
+2. Markup basic internal page navigation (list) and sections (headings, paragraphs, lists, and links)
-2. Develop basic typographic styles for body text and link, lists, and headings (and images [figures/captions] if resources are available)
+3. Develop basic typographic styles for body text and link, lists, and headings (and images [figures/captions] if resources are available)

 #### In Class

+- Team building, skill survey
 - Introduction to Content First, Mobile First
 - Markdown as a content first approach to structure essential page content
 - Style tiles as a first step in developing a style guide